 So, knock our socks off already and join us for twelve weeks.
 It’s a full-time commitment, paid at a competitive hourly rate.
 To apply, please send your resume and a thoughtful email to: email@example.com.

-Before you get in touch, learn more about Emily and Kat on Viget's People Ops team.
-You can also get to know us better on Twitter, Flickr, Vimeo, Instagram, Facebook, and by exploring pointlesscorp.com.
+Before you get in touch, you can read more about why we created the DPMA program or learn more about Emily and Kat on Viget's People Ops team.
+You can also get to know Viget better on Twitter, Flickr, Vimeo, Instagram, Facebook, and by exploring pointlesscorp.com.